What level of education should a prevention advisor have?

 Calculation of the number of employees

-In addition to risk, the number of employees also plays a crucial role.
-This requires more than a one-time assessment: it involves looking back over the past four quarters to determine how many employees a company has within the scope of prevention.
-The specific calculation method for a company’s number of employees is clearly defined in Art.
-II.1-2.-§2 of the Codex.
+This requires more than a one-off assessment: it involves looking back over the past four quarters to determine how many employees a company has in the context of prevention.

 The procedure is described as follows: